 Atikah Amalina, the founder of The Tudung Traveller is a Muslim travel blogger as well as a notable writer with many published works.
 Atikah has written for publications such as Gaya Magazine, Pink Pangea and Wandering Wanderers to inspire Muslim girls and motivate them to leave their homes (at least shortly) and travel.
 She shares her travel stories with her readers on what it’s like to be a solo halal girl traveller and how to make the most of it.

-Atikah’s Muslim travel blog showcases the many places she’s travelled to, and we recommend to start with her European travel stories.
+Atikah’s Muslim travel blog showcases the many places she’s travelled to.
+We recommend to start reading her European travel stories.

 The Tudung Traveller writes about: